-This blog has been set up to chart the activities and research findings of an European Research Council-funded project led by Anne Haour, an archaeologist from the Sainsbury Research Unit at the University of East Anglia in the United Kingdom.
+This blog has been set up to chart the activities and research findings of two projects led by Anne Haour, an archaeologist from the Sainsbury Research Unit at the University of East Anglia in the United Kingdom.

-We are a team of archaeologists, historians and anthropologists who will be studying the Niger Valley where it borders Niger and Bénin, carrying out new excavations and research in order to shed more light on the people that inhabited the area between about 1200 and 1850 AD.
-We are hoping to find evidence of the activities of skilled craftspeople such as potters, blacksmiths and dyers, and to explore how their work and daily life were affected by the polities that occupied this landscape in the last millennium.
+One project, funded by the European Research Council, is called Crossroads of empires: archaeology, material culture and socio-political relationships in West Africa, running January 2011 to December 2015.
+This involves a team of archaeologists, historians and anthropologists who will be studying the Niger Valley where it borders Niger and Bénin, carrying out new excavations and research in order to shed light on the people who inhabited the area in the past 1500 years.
+We are hoping to find evidence of the activities of skilled craftspeople such as potters, blacksmiths and dyers, and to explore how their work and daily life were affected by the polities that occupied this landscape in the last two millennia.

-Log in regularly, or sign up for email updates, to hear about our findings and to get a glimpse into a fascinating past.
+Log in regularly, or sign up for email updates, to hear about our findings and to get a glimpse into these fascinating pasts.

-The opinions cited here are personal and in no way represent any official policy of UEA, ERC or any other organisation!
+The opinions cited here are personal and in no way represent any official policy of UEA, the funders, or any other organisation!